 Do you ever wonder why your images look a bit different when you print them?
-Then it’s time to learn about RGB vs. CMYK.
+Then it’s time to learn about RGB vs CMYK.

 You can use them to get accurate tones when you switch from your computer screen to paper.
 So let’s see the differences between these two color models.

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

-Colors may be everywhere, but they manifest in different ways.
+Colors may be everywhere.
+But they manifest in different ways.

 RGB and CMYK also appear as color profiles on our computers.
 The goal of using color profiles is to ensure that tones remain accurate as we print our digital files.
 It’s crucial that what you see on the screen matches what you see on the paper.

-If you look at a digital screen, you’ll find that it consists of red, green, and blue dots.
-To display specific tones and hues, each dot varies its light output to achieve the color they need to create.
-To create white, RGB dots light up brightly on your screen.
+If you look at a digital screen, you find it consists of red, green, and blue dots.
+To display specific tones and hues, each dot varies its light output.
+This lets them achieve the color they need to create.

+RGB dots light up brightly on your screen to create white.
 For black, they don’t light up at all.

 Read our article about the best monitors for photographers to learn more!

 In some ways, CMYK works much like RGB.
 It also uses specific combinations of primary colors to create thousands of tones.
 But since CMYK is used for prints, its process of creating colors is slightly different.

 Displaying colors using CMYK is also different from RGB.
 Instead of using dots, it often lays one layer of ink on top of another to produce various tones.